History of equity and trusts: Fiscal feudalism

 Furthermore, the use as a method of evading the feudal law of succession to land threatened the revenue of the Crown.
-Lords, and particularly the Crown, had certain rights over their tenants' land, sometimes called 'incidents of tenure'.
+Lords, particularly the Crown, had certain rights over their tenants' land sometimes called 'incidents of tenure'.
 Some of the most important were wardship and premier seisin.
 Under these doctrines, the Crown had the right to enjoy the profit of the tenant's land until he was of age (21) and to select a suitable marriage for the ward, something that could involve a profitable transaction for the Crown as it was allowed to sell the right to marry a rich heir.
 Likewise, under premier seisin, the Crown could claim the profits of an heir's land for a year.

-These rights were an important source of income for the often, cash-short English monarchs.
+These rights were an important source of income for the cash-short English monarchs.
 Henry VII and Henry VIII, who often faced increasingly expensive foreign wars, were determined to protect and increase their revenue from these rights as lord.
 Some scholars have called this phenomenon, "Fiscal Feudalism".
-In 1529, Henry VIII proposed a bill that would restore feudal incidents where land had been conveyed to the use of executing the ladnowners will, but only at one third of the levels that the Common Law demanded.
+In 1529, Henry VIII proposed a bill that would restore feudal incidents where land had been conveyed to the use of executing the landowners will but only at one third of the levels that the Common Law demanded.
 The House of Commons rejected the bill in 1531, at which point the King threatened that if they would not accept his proposal he would seek to enforce his feudal rights as far as the Law allowed.
-Within the circles of the King's legal advisers the view cam e to prevail that Uses of land were deceitful and thus were actually contrary to conscience to enforce.
+Within the circles of the King's legal advisers the view came to prevail that Uses of land were deceitful and thus were actually contrary to conscience to enforce.
 To this end, in 1532, Thomas Audley was made Lord Keeper of the Great Seal and Lord Chancellor the following year.
-Furthermore, the King's Secretary, Thomas Cromwell, was appointed Master of the Rolls in 1534.
+Furthermore, the King's Secretary Thomas Cromwell was appointed Master of the Rolls in 1534.